Keith Drew sees Britain's Somerset in a different light from behind the wheel of a six-man motorhome.

 He paused for a couple of seconds and was gone.
 It was only a moment, but it was the moment.

 Bunk Campers have depots in Dublin, Belfast, Edinburgh and near Gatwick Airport.
 Campervan hire starts from £35 per day for a two-berth “Roadie” and includes unlimited mileage and a comprehensive kitchen kit; bedding, outdoor table and chairs, and GPS can be hired at additional cost.
 Renting a six-berth Fiat Grande for four nights costs £775 in peak season.
-Compare flights, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Compare flights Dropdown content, book hostels Dropdown contentand hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.

 A former Rough Guides Managing Editor, Keith Drew has written or updated over a dozen Rough Guides, including Costa Rica, Japan and Morocco.
 As well as writing for The Telegraph, The Guardian and BRITAIN Magazine, among others, he also runs family-travel website